hailedereje/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

-C - More functions, more nested loops
+more functions and loops in c